-ELA’s three phases are designed to be completed within the course of a year.
+ELA’s three phases are designed to be completed over the course of 18 months.
 Each phase exposes participants to different subject matter and provides unique opportunities within itself.
-The 2016 ELA phases are scheduled as follows:
+The 2017–2018 ELA phases are scheduled as follows:

 Topics will include the history of Kansas Soybean, the growth and development of soybean as a crop and product, leadership training, and opportunities to be involved in the soybean industry.